-Tornado has been out running on the mainline for seven superb seasons, Covenantors are able to travel behind her from a number of main departure points in the UK to a choice of popular destinations, plus in addition to our rail tour operators, the Trust often arranges its own special excursions, including ‘The Devon Belle’, ‘The Border Raider’ and ‘The White Rose’.
+Tornado has been out running on the mainline for a decade, Covenantors are able to travel behind her from a number of main departure points in the UK to a choice of popular destinations, plus in addition to our rail tour operators, the Trust often arranges its own special excursions, including ‘The Devon Belle’, ‘The Border Raider’ and ‘The White Rose’.
 Previous A1SLT tours were ‘The Elizabethan’, ‘The Waverley’, ‘The Talisman’, ‘The Coronation’, ‘The Yorkshire Pullman’ and ‘The Peppercorn Pioneer’.

 Dates for our fascinating lectures on how we built and operate Tornado and now The Prince of Wales are posted on our Attending Presentations page.

-Annual Convention 2016 was again held at the Mercure King’s Hotel in Dalington on 1st October and attended by over 240 Covenantors over 100 of whom stayed for the convention dinner that night.
+Annual Convention 2016 was again held at the Mercure King’s Hotel in Darlington on 1st October and attended by over 240 Covenantors over 100 of whom stayed for the convention dinner that night.